What can be done ?

 - We know that FGM is more in line with social norms than religious ones.
 We need to involve not only religious but also social leaders to help deconstruct certain beliefs that our populations repeat mechanically because they are consecrated by tradition and are not questioned. (rite of passage, fear of social sanctions,…)

 - FGM is a social practice to subjugate women.
-Does it make the woman more faithful?
+Does it make the women more faithful?

 - FGM does not facilitate childbirth and does not reduce infant mortality.

 - Medicalization does not reduce the importance of the operation (re-cutting in the community).
 It violates the first principle of medical ethics (do no harm), violates the rights of women and girls, does not prevent the long-term consequences and could legitimize FGM. »